Hugo Young: Early life and education

 Born in Sheffield into an old recusant Roman Catholic family, he was head boy at Ampleforth College in North Yorkshire during his youth; later, he read law at Balliol College, Oxford, and worked for the Yorkshire Post in Leeds from 1961.
-In 1963, he spent a year as a Harkness Fellow in the US and he spent the next year working as a congressional fellow.
+In 1963, he spent a year as a Harkness Fellow in the United States and he spent the next year working as a congressional fellow.

 Journalistic career

 In 1965, Young returned to the United Kingdom.
 He was recruited by Denis Hamilton of The Sunday Times.
 In his second year there, he became chief leader writer, a position he kept until 1977.
 From 1973–84, he was also the paper's political editor.
 He established a Sunday column, "Inside Politics", that made him famous.
 Beginning in 1981, he also held the position of joint deputy editor.
 However, Young's relationship with The Sunday Times cooled notably when Rupert Murdoch took over the paper in 1981.
 The conflict culminated in a series of battles with editor Andrew Neil, particularly over the US invasion of Grenada in 1983.
 This ultimately led to Young's leaving The Sunday Times and joining The Guardian in 1984.

 Young continued to write a twice-weekly political column at The Guardian until his death.
 Young was a strong proponent of European integration, and sharply expressed his disappointment with the British government's eurosceptic politics in his columns, including Prime Minister Tony Blair's decision to side with George W. Bush instead of his EU partners in the 2003 invasion of Iraq.

 Despite these differences, Young remained on good terms with senior ministers, including Tony Blair and Margaret Thatcher.
-He wrote a critical biography of the latter, One of Us (1989), in addition to a very critical article he wrote two weeks before his death but which was not published until after Thatcher's death, nearly ten years after his own.
-He wrote other books, including This Blessed Plot: Britain And Europe From Churchill To Blair, which was published in 1998.
-From 1989 onwards, Young was the chairman of the Scott Trust, which owns The Guardian and other news media, and helped the paper through important developments such as the purchase of The Observer.
+He wrote a critical biography of the latter, One of Us (1989), in addition to a very critical article that he wrote two weeks before his death but which was not published until after Thatcher's death, nearly ten years after his own.
+He wrote other books, including This Blessed Plot: Britain and Europe from Churchill to Blair, which was published in 1998.
+From 1989 onward, Young was the chairman of the Scott Trust, which owns The Guardian and other news media, and helped the paper through important developments such as the purchase of The Observer.
 His papers are held at the Guardian News & Media Archive in London.

 The Hugo Young Lecture

-There is now an annual Hugo Young lecture, organised by The Guardian in Young's memory.
-It has been delivered by David Cameron, Nick Clegg, Ed Miliband, Marjorie Scardino and Alex Salmond.
+There is now an annual Hugo Young Lecture, organised by The Guardian in Young's memory.
+Among the notable figures to have delivered it are David Cameron, Nick Clegg, Ed Miliband, Marjorie Scardino and Alex Salmond.

 Personal life

 Young married twice.
-His first wife, Helen Mason died in 1989 of lung cancer.
+His first wife, Helen Mason, died in 1989 of lung cancer.
 They had three daughters, including the film director Emily Young, and one son.

 He remarried in 1990, this time to American artist Lucy Waring.
-Young died at the age of 64 of colon cancer and was buried on the west side of Highgate Cemetery.
+Young died at the age of 64 of colon cancer, and was buried on the west side of Highgate Cemetery.